 DID YOU KNOW THAT...?

-Great Britain has won the Davis Cup title 10 times, although it took almost 80 years before the title was won the last time.
-Andy Murray's determination and commitment were key to his long-awaited victory in 2015.
-In 2018 Great Britain failed to reach the quarter-finals after being knocked out by Spain.
+Great Britain has won the Davis Cup title 10 times, but they had to wait almost 80 years before their most recent victory.
+Andy Murray's determination and commitment were key to this long-awaited triumph in 2015.
+In 2018, they were beaten in the quarter-finals by Spain and on this occasion it was once again Spain who deprived them of a place in the final.

 Captain: LEON SMITH